 I live the life of Pioneer Woman, but not really…because I don’t possess the natural gift of being a culinary goddess.

 In between the births of my children, I had two miscarriages.
-This experience caused me to do what I do best: research a topic.
+It was painful.
+Emotionally and physically.

-After recognizing a need for a Christian voice and advocate specific to the topic of miscarriage, I created a private online environment of women willing to share their pregnancy loss stories with each other so I could weave them together in a book intended to reach the hands of women currently experiencing loss.
+In the early days of my research, I created a private online environment of women willing to share their pregnancy loss stories with each other so I could weave them together in a book intended to reach the hands of women currently experiencing loss.
 Then I started talking to men.
 Exploring biblical truths.
 And then scouring through grief research.